 |+1 (619) 562-3725|

-Text adapted and used with permission (pending) of Whirl Wind Corp.
+Text and images used with permission (pending) of Whirl Wind Corp.

 The next link shows a video tour of the factory and how these blades are made from prepreg carbon fiber.
 For more detailed blade and pricing information we refer you to the website of Whirl Wind.